MicrosoftDocs/microsoft-365-docs/copilot/microsoft-365-copilot-requirements.md

 ## Privacy settings for Microsoft 365 Apps for enterprise

-Some privacy settings for Microsoft 365 Apps for enterprise have an effect on the availability of Microsoft 365 Copilot features.
+Review your privacy settings for Microsoft 365 Apps for enterprise because those settings might have an effect on the availability of Microsoft 365 Copilot features.
 For more information, see [Microsoft 365 Copilot and policy settings for connected experiences](microsoft-365-copilot-privacy.md#microsoft-365-copilot-and-policy-settings-for-connected-experiences).